roamss/elite102banking/README.md

-This project is for a banking s ytem that can allow a user to manage their account and conduct transactional operations such as checking balances, making deposits, withdrawals, etc.
+This project is for a banking system made in Python that can allow a user to manage their account and conduct transactional operations such as checking balances, making deposits, withdrawals, etc.